-The first trimester diet for a pregnant women advises lots of liquids, the embryo is still in a liquid form and the mothers body is building blood, amniotic fluid and fat.
+The first trimester, diet for a pregnant woman advises lots of liquids, the embryo is still in a liquid form and the mother's body is building blood, amniotic fluid and fat.
 An increase in water element (Kapha) is very helpful.

 - apples, bananas, grapes, pears

 - salty crackers with cottage cheese (pasturised of course, soft cheeses are fine if they are pasturised and kept in the fridge)

 - plain bread, scones, chapati's

 - Cold milk with ANZAC biscuits (cold milk is generally recommended during early pregnancy)